erikeldridge/item-network/README.md

 ### Ease of use

 Maintain a low barrier to entry.
-Value should be immediately apparent.
+Value should be immediately apparent

 ### Delightful

-Adapt to make the common case easier
+Make it easy to do the right thing

+Example: autocomplete user names when commenting

+### Search

+Enable users to find what they are looking for

+Example: a search box is one of three elements on the home page, and is in the header on all pages

+### API

+Enable external innovation by providing programmatic access

 ## Demo